-#3 – It’s Summer!
-Get Outside!
+#3 – Get Outside

-Maybe you’ll want to find a new trail and take a good long hike to breathe in the open air.
-Or perhaps you’ll want to head to the beach, lake, or neighborhood pool and take a refreshing dip in the water on a hot summer day.
+Maybe you’ll find a new trail and take a long hike to breathe in the open air.
+Or perhaps you’ll head to the beach, lake, or neighborhood pool and take a refreshing dip in the water on a hot summer day.
 Either way, the sun is good for the soul.

 Don’t forget to lather up on sunscreen and bring a hearty snack with you on your way!

-#4 – Read a New Book (Just For YOU!)
+#4 – Read a New Book (Just For You)

 #5 – Catch Up on Sleep

-#6 – Discover a New Series and … Binge.
-Watch.
+#6 – Discover a New Series and Binge-Watch It

 #7 – Make Memories